ultimate271/notes/gibson/neuromancer04.md

 “Yes,” Armitage admitted, “but don’t let it go to your head.
 Compared to what you’ll eventually be up against, this is an arcade toy.”

+## The plan is set in motion

+### The Panther Modern's instruct Molly that the plan is go
 “LOVE YOU, CAT Mother,” whispered the Panther Modern’s link man.
 His voice was modulated static in Case’s headset.
 “Atlanta, Brood.
 Looks go.
 Go, got it?”
 Molly’s voice was slightly clearer.